SAFe vs LeSS

 What is LeSS: Large Scale Scrum?

 As the name suggests, in LeSS, the fundamental principles of Scrum (transparency, evaluation, self-organization, collaboration, and others) are scaled up for large-scale implementations in multiple teams.
-The teams direct attention to the entire organization and don’t work in isolation.
-There are two frameworks that a company can use: LeSS, which works for a maximum of eight teams, and LeSS Huge is for nine or more teams.
+The teams focus on the entire organization and don’t work in isolation.
+A company can use two frameworks: LeSS, which works for a maximum of eight teams, and LeSS Huge, which is for nine or more teams.

 Advantages of LeSS: